m3o/docs/pages/concepts/platform.markdown

 ### Environments

 Micro has the concept of environments or an "env" built in.
 These are basically different hosted Micro servers you can switch between to do development and run Micro services.
-There are three built ins, "local", "dev" and "platform".

 Local is your local server running on "127.0.0.1:8081".
-Dev is a free environment in the cloud for small projects and testing.
-The platform refers to the M3O platform for secure, scalable and supported production workloads.
+Dev is the free hosted Micro Platform environment in the cloud.

-You can swap between local, dev and the platform like so.
+You can swap between the platform and local like so

 ```
-# platform
-micro env set platform

-# local
+# local environment
 micro env set local

-# dev
+# hosted environment
 micro env set dev
 ```

 ### Services

-M3O provides a hosted version of Micro, which means anything built into the open source is available for you to use.
+Micro Platform provides a hosted version of Micro, which means anything built into the open source is available for you to use.
 This includes authentication, config, messaging, service discovery, service-to-service calls, storage, etc.

 Micro comes with a pre-initialised Go library to run on a Micro server and the platform basically abstracts away the underlying infrastructure so you don't have to worry about it.

-## Dev Environment
+## Developer Plan

-The Dev environment is a free tier hosted by us as a best effort service.
-It's a place for small projects and individual developers.
+The Developer plan is free hosted cloud platform.
+It's a place thats great for small teams and individual developers.
 Our goal is to unlock large scale developer productivity and cross team, cross org collaboration.
 What GitHub did for source code we feel we could do for services.